 - Service overview dashboards provide a summary of each service’s health, error rates, and anomalous performance trends

-- Trace Search & Analytics helps you find “needle in the haystack” request traces for investigating errors and bottlenecks
+- App Analytics helps you find “needle in the haystack” request traces for investigating errors and bottlenecks

 - Watchdog uses machine learning to alert you to automatically detected anomalies in your .NET apps

 Using data you’re already collecting from APM, the Service Map automatically maps out your application architecture so that you can understand how requests flow across the services in your environment and identify dependencies between services.
 This provides a great starting point for troubleshooting issues across your microservices.

 From the Service Map, you can drill down to inspect the performance of any individual service.
 APM automatically generates an overview dashboard with key metrics (request throughput, latency, and errors) for each service in your environment.
 You’ll also have the option to enable suggested alerts that will notify you of elevated error rates, high 90th-percentile latency, and other issues.

 As Datadog APM traces requests across services in your environment, it breaks down each trace into spans.
 Each span represents a specific unit of work completed within a trace (such as an API call or a database query).
 From the service overview dashboard, you can click on any endpoint to see a Span Summary—a breakdown of the frequency and latency of function calls or operations completed by your services.
 You can use this summary to quickly identify the areas that you can focus on optimizing first, to get the maximum return on investment.
 Below, it’s clear that we can improve latency the most by optimizing our todoes controller, which is accounting for almost all the latency in our requests.

 Although high-level overview dashboards are useful for keeping tabs on the health of your applications, you can also get finer-grained insights by inspecting each trace in a flame graph.
 If you click on a span, you’ll see detailed metadata about that operation (e.g., the exact SQL query executed).